PaoloRibeca/mpai-store.github.io/_portfolio/project1.md

 ---
-title: Project Threads
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+title: Get a Developer ID
+subtitle: to publish your MPAI-compliant software modules
 image: assets/img/portfolio/01-full.jpg
-alt: Shirts on a hanger
+alt: Developer ID

 caption:
   title: Get a Developer ID
-  subtitle: A Developer ID enables you to publish your MPAI-compliant software modules
+  subtitle: to publish your MPAI-compliant software modules
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---

 Are you a developer?
 According to MPAI standards, you will need a Developer ID that uniquely identifies you and enables you to submit your implementations.
 Get one [here]()

-{:.list-inline}
-- Date: January 2017
-- Client: Threads
-- Category: Illustration